Cruciano/music-drone-client/README.md

 # Official client for Music Drone!

-This project is official client for Music Drone, available on https://github.com/Vadimur/MusicDroneOnWeb
+This project is official client for Music Drone, available on https://github.com/Vadimur/MusicDroneOnWeb \
+The client is written on React JS

 ### `npm update`